swsnu/swppfall2018/hw2/README.md

 ## Features

 Our blog will support three models: User, Articles, and Comments.
-You are required to create a total of five pages as shown in the below storyboard, meeting the following requirements:
+For every requirements about HTML Tags in these tables, you **must** use the value of 'id' column as the "id" of the tag like `<input type="password" name="password" id="pw-input" ... />` You are required to create a total of five pages as shown in the below storyboard, meeting the following requirements:

 ![image](https://i.imgur.com/xDPo8Cl.png)